 *Healthcare Insurance – Shenandoah University offers three options for health plans.

-Medical Insurance – a PPO plan.
-In network co-pay: $15 for office visits, $25 specialists visits and urgent care; $15/$25/$35 for pharmacy; $75 for emergency.
-Most other services are covered at 90 percent.
-Out of network: covered at 80 percent with a calendar year deductible of $200 for individual, $600 for family.
+(1)Optima Health Plus a PPO plan offers in-network co pay: $15 for office visits, $25 specialists visits and urgent care; $75 for emergency room; $15/$25/$35 for pharmacy.
+Most other services are covered at 90%.
+Out-of-network: covered at 80% with a calendar year deductible of $600 for individual, $1200 for family.

 Life, Accidental Death & Dismemberment Insurance – Provided at no cost to the employee.
 Coverage is three times the annual salary.
 Coverage amounts beyond $50,000 are subject to taxes based on IRS regulations.

 *Supplemental Life Insurance – A voluntary benefit to add additional life insurance for an employee, a spouse/partner, or children.
 The employee elected premium rate is paid after-tax on a voluntary basis through payroll deductions.

 Disability Insurance – Eligible after 6 months of service and provided at no cost to the employee.
 Short Term Disability Insurance is coverage at 60% of the monthly salary to a maximum of $5,000 per month beginning the first day for accidents and after 14 days for illness.
 Long Term Disability is also provided at no cost to the employee.